Armster15/arbor/README.md

 ## Folder Structure

 ```
--> pytest (root source code)

 -> app (where python code should go. __main__.py is the entrypoint)

 -> app_packages (configured as a site packages dir. feel free to make your own packages and put them here)

-    -> python_modules (gitignored. also configured as a site packages dir. this is where pip will install packages provided you follow the readme)
+-> pytest (root xcode app source code)

     -> main.m (bootstraps the python interpreter)

     -> pytest-Bridging-Header.h (exposes the `start_python_runtime` method to swift)

 -> pytest.xcodeproj

+-> python_modules (gitignored. also configured as a site packages dir. this is where pip will install packages provided you follow the readme)

 -> Python.xcframework (gitignored you have to download this manually)
 ```